rsinghlab/GNN-Tumor-Seg/README.md

 Saves trained models and a text file with the results of each fold in the specified output directory.

-# Generating GNN Predictions
+### Generating GNN Predictions
 Entrypoint: scripts.generate_gnn_predictions.py
 Example: python -m scripts.generate_gnn_predictions -d ~/project_data/BraTS21_data/processed/train -o ~/project_data/BraTS21_data/logits/train -w ~/code/GNN-Tumor-Seg/logs/savedGNNModel.pt  -f logits

 Loads in a saved model and generates predictions on a target dataset.
 These predictions are always reprojected back to images, i.e. the output is NOT a graph.
 They can either take the form of GNN output logits (needed for training CNN) or of final predictions, where each value is the predicted class for that voxel.
 The latter form is also uncropped and reordered back to the original BraTS specifications so performance metrics can be directly calculated.
 When loading in a model, ensure that the hyperparameters in load_net_and_weights match those of the saved model.

+While the trained GNN can produce reliable predictions on its own, the identification of the tumor subclasses can be further improved by appending a CNN.
+The next two steps demonstrate training and predicting with a joint model.

-# Training CNN to Refine GNN Predictions
+### Training CNN to Refine GNN Predictions
 Entrypoint: scripts.train_refinement_cnn.py
 Example: See scripts.train_cnn_randomized_hyperparameters.sh